deutschebank/fluxnova-docs-manual/content/user-guide/process-engine/scripting.md

 ---

-Flowave supports scripting with JSR-223 compatible script engine implementations.
+Fluxnova supports scripting with JSR-223 compatible script engine implementations.
 Currently we test the integration for Groovy, JavaScript, JRuby and Jython.
 To use a scripting engine it is necessary to add the corresponding jar to the classpath.

 {{< note title="" class="info" >}}
-  We include **GraalVM JavaScript** in the pre-packaged Flowave distributions.
+  We include **GraalVM JavaScript** in the pre-packaged Fluxnova distributions.
   Consult [JavaScript Considerations](#javascript-considerations) for further information.

-  We include **Groovy** in the pre-packaged Flowave distributions.
+  We include **Groovy** in the pre-packaged Fluxnova distributions.
 {{< /note >}}

 The following table provides an overview of the BPMN elements which support the execution of